heike2718/ng4-files/README.md

 see https://github.com/bonjurmrfirst/ng4-files

-The repo is forced because Issue https://github.com/bonjurmrfirst/ng4-files/issues/21 ist still open and prevents using the component in Angular >= 6
+The repo is forked because Issue https://github.com/bonjurmrfirst/ng4-files/issues/21 ist still open and prevents using the component in Angular >= 6